Lord Byron’s “She Walks in Beauty”

 Discussion of the Poem

 The 0.33 and fourth traces aren’t the most effective enjambed.
-However, the fourth line begins with an irregularity inside the meter called a metrical substitution.
-The fourth line starts with an accented syllable observed through an unaccented one, rather than the iambic meter of the other strains, an unaccented syllable accompanied with the aid of an accented one.
+However, the third line begins with an irregularity inside the meter called a metrical substitution.
+The fourth line starts with an accented syllable observed through an unaccented one, rather than the iambic meter of the other strains, an unaccented syllable accompanied by an accented one.
 The result is that the word “Meet” gets interested, an emphasis.
 The female’s particular feature is that opposites “meet” in her in a terrific way.

 The final verse is split between three physical description strains and three traces that describe the girl’s ethical person.
 Her tender, calm glow reflects a lifestyle of peace and goodness.
 This is a repetition, an emphasis, of the subject that the woman’s bodily beauty tips